Ada-Developers-Academy/daily-curriculum/week18/tuesday/angular-setup.md

 ##Testing our AngularJS

-In your browser, navigate to this page.
+In your browser, navigate to http://localhost:8000/app/views/layout.html.

 (Protip: it's probably easiest to go to your terminal window, type `open .`, and then either double-click on the file or right-click and then open with